rafatocantins/vuelaravel/README.md

 - Creating the Post resource
 - Building the handler action for the create operation
 - Building the handler action for the read operations
+- Building the handler action for the update operation